AyoAlfonso/ferv-repo/README.md

 ## 🌟 Features

 ### **Core Functionality**

-- **Inventory Tracking**: Monitor stock levels of products across multiple warehouses.
+- **Inventory Tracking**: Monitor stock levels of products across multiple warehouses using this cron "schedulePeriodicJobs"
 - **Dynamic Reordering**:
   - Automatically create purchase orders when stock falls below the reorder threshold.
   - Integrates with a cron job to process updates at scheduled intervals.